Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 Duration: 20

-In the previous section you've found cell cell towers that don't have electicity cables nearby.
+In the previous section you've found cell cell towers that don't have electricity cables nearby.
 But what about answering more sophisticated questions, like what areas in Netherlands have very good and bad coverage by LTE (4G) network?
 You can use geospatial functions combined with spatial join and H3 functions from Carto toolbox to find out.

 ### What municipalities in Netherlands have good/poor LTE coverage?

-You have been using `NL_CELLTOWERS` table, which stores the locations of cell towers.
-To find municipalities in Netherlans with good and bad coverage by LTE network, we will undertake a two-step process as follows:
+You have been using `nl_lte` table, which stores the locations of cell towers.
+To find municipalities in Netherlands with good and bad coverage by LTE network, we will undertake a two-step process as follows:

 * For every LTE cell tower, we will calculate the coverage area.
 * For every Dutch municipality, calculate the area covered by LTE network.

 `ST_BUFFER` from the Carto toolbox can be used to calculate the coverage area for each LTE cell tower.
-In `NL_CELLTOWERS` table, there is a field _cell_range_ which can be used as a value of radius in ST_BUFFER.
+In `nl_lte` table, there is a field `cell_range` which can be used as a value of radius in `ST_BUFFER`.
 For the sake of this example we will assume that a good signal can be received no further than 2000 meters away from the LTE cell.

 Run the following two queries in your Snowflake's worksheet:

 ```
-CREATE OR REPLACE TABLE geolab.geography.nl_celltowers AS
+CREATE OR REPLACE TABLE geolab.geography.nl_lte_with_coverage AS
 SELECT geom,
-       radio,
        cell_range,
        carto.carto.st_buffer(geom, least(cell_range, 2000), 5) AS coverage
-FROM geolab.geography.nl_4g
+FROM geolab.geography.nl_lte
-WHERE radio = 'LTE'
-ORDER BY ST_GEOHASH(geom);
+ORDER BY st_geohash(geom);

-ALTER TABLE geolab.geography.nl_celltowers ADD SEARCH OPTIMIZATION ON GEO(geom);
+ALTER TABLE geolab.geography.nl_lte_with_coverage ADD SEARCH OPTIMIZATION ON GEO(geom);
 ```

-Now there is a new columns `coverage` with areas that correspond to the coverage areas of the cell towers.
+Now there is a new columns `coverage` that contains a polygon representing the area covered by cell tower signal.
 Let's create a new map in the CARTO Builder and run the following query to visualize the coverage for one of the municipalities:

 ```
 SELECT c.coverage AS geom
-FROM geolab.geography.nl_celltowers c
+FROM geolab.geography.nl_lte_with_coverage c
-JOIN geolab.geography.nl_administrative_areas AS b
+JOIN geolab.geography.nl_administrative_areas b
   ON st_intersects(b.geom, c.geom)
 WHERE TYPE = 'Municipality'
   AND municipality_name = 'Angerlo';